drohal3/fullstackopen-part8/README.md

 **Task:**
 Complete your application to filter the book list by genre.
 Your solution might look something like this:

+*imagine picture

 fullstack content
 In this exercise, the filtering can be done using just React.

 **Solution:**
 Implemented using GraphQL useQuery options.

+## Exercise 8.20 Books by genre, part 2
+**Task:**
+Implement a view which shows all the books based on the logged-in user's favourite genre.

+**Solution:**
+The view was implemented.